rros/Nunti/README.md

 # Licence, disclaimer or whatever

-Nunti  Copyright (C) 2020  Ondřej Foltýn
+Nunti  Copyright &copy; 2020  Ondřej Foltýn

 > This program is free software: you can redistribute it and/or modify
 > it under the terms of the **GNU General Public License** as published by